Revocation (band): Musical style and influences

-The music of Revocation has been described by journalists as a fusion of technical death metal and thrash metal.
-The characteristics that define Revocation's sound include a "complex guitar-bass interplay" of dissonant riffs, bass breaks and "shredding" guitar solos united by "galloping" double bass drums, death metal tempos, hard rock breakdowns and grooves.
+The music of Revocation has been described by journalists as a fusion of technical death metal and thrash metal, as well as progressive death metal.
+The characteristics that define Revocation's sound include a "complex guitar-bass interplay" of dissonant riffs, bass breaks, and "shredding" guitar solos united by "galloping" double-bass drums, death metal tempos, hard rock breakdowns, and grooves.
 Vocals range from death growls to grindcore screams, while "still recognizable as a human voice".
 Starting with the self-titled album, the band has been using seven-string guitars to expand their range.

 Music critics have pointed out that Davidson's guitar playing style is the prominent aspect of Revocation's sound.
-Davidson developed his playing technique by attending the Berklee College of Music, where he focused on polyrhythm for jazz.
+Davidson developed his playing technique by attending the Berklee College of Music, where he studied jazz guitar performance.
 This musical education brought him an expertise in both playing and songwriting, while "some of the atonal aspects of jazz gave him a different perspective on composing and soloing."

 Recalling his earliest influences, Davidson cites Slash, Dimebag Darrell, and Marty Friedman.
 Davidson says that as a band, Revocation has a wide range of influences, and among these are groups such as Children of Bodom, Exhorder, Dark Angel, Slayer, Megadeth, Pestilence, Atheist, Gorguts, Forbidden, Spastic Ink, Martyr, and Exodus.
 Davidson has also cited the "raw energy" of the DIY metal shows in the Boston underground scene as an inspiration to get proactive and get the band working.

 Regarding the band's rhythm section, critics have different opinions; while About.com stated that Buda and Dubois-Coyne "practice their own brutal brand of stop-on-a-dime precision with merciless intensity", Decibel magazine wrote that when Davidson is soloing, "the rest of band often fails to compensate."
 In contrast Allmusic said: "Perhaps the most astonishing thing about Revocation, though, is that they're a trio."

 Following the addition of Dan Gargiulo as rhythm guitarist in 2010, Revocation's sound adopted more two-guitar sections, with Gargiulo also providing songwriting credits on each release since Teratogenesis (2012).
 Gargiulo has cited classical guitar as a stronger influence in his songwriting, as opposed to the heavy jazz influence in Davidson's songs.